Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: Classifying space for self-intersections of skew-framed immersions

-Collections of coordinates $(\check x_{1,i}, \check x_{2,i})$ are considered up to antipodal transformations of the full collection into the antipodal collection.
-Moreover, pairs of coordinates $(x_1,x_2)$ are non-ordered and lifts of a point in $K$ to a pair of points $(\bar x_1, \bar x_2)$ on the sphere $S^{n-k}$ are not uniquely defined.
-Therefore collection of coordinates are defined up to $8$ different transformations.
-(Ap to transformation opf the group $\D$ of the order $8$.)
+Collections of coordinates $\{(\check x_{1,i}, \check x_{2,i})\}$ are considered up to a transformation of the full collection into the antipodal collection.
+Moreover, a non-ordered pair of points $[\x_1,\x_2]$ is lifted into a pair of points $(\bar \x_1, \bar \x_2)$ on the sphere $S^{n-k}$ not uniquely.
+The collection of coordinates of a lift is defined up to $8$ different transformations.
+(Up to transformations of the group $\D$ of the order $8$.)

 Analogous statement is well-formulated for points in deeper elementary strata $ K^{[r-s]} (k_1, \dots, k_s) $, $ 1 \le s \le r $.